Come Visit Us!

 Our Open Barn Days have became so large we just could not accommodate everyone who wanted to come visit, so we have a limit on the number of tickets available for each date to ensure you and the Sunrise family has a safe and enjoyable experience.
 We wish we could open the farm up more but the main focus is on caring for special beings that call Sunrise home.

-*Please note – Open Barn Days ends promptly at 3pm as we have limited volunteer staff and duties to attend to around the farm, please plan your arrival time accordingly.
+*Please note – Open Barn Days ends promptly at 3pm as we have limited volunteer staff and duties to attend to around the farm.
 We thank you for your understanding!
 And although we do not foresee a change to this schedule, please check the website, your email given upon registration and/or FB for rescheduling due to weather or a farm emergency.
 We thank you for understanding!

 Tips for A Safe and Enjoyable Visit!